survivingME/alphazero_connect6/README.md

 * a GUI by python

 ## Usage
-To play with the AI
+To play with the AI(there's no available model now)

 	$ python human_play.py